Maharaja Yeshwantrao Hospital: Facilities

 M. Y. Hospital has 1300 beds with all the major medical departments: surgery, medicine, obstetrics & gynaecology, dermatology, chest&tb, orthopaedics, E.N.T., ophthalmology, radiology, anaesthesiology, paediatrics, forensic medicine, and casualty and superspeciality departments.
 Hospital has 25 bedded medical intensive care unit, 15 hemodialysis machine, endoscopy unit, ventilators etc. There are SICU, NICU, PICU, burns units and surgical superspeciality units in M Y hospital.

 This seven storied government hospital is surrounded by a group of 6 hospitals in MYH campus namely 200 bedded Chacha Nehru Children's hospitals, 100 bedded M.R.
-TB hospital, 100 bedded cancer hospital,600 bedded Superspeciality hospital and 500 bedded MTH Women's hospital.
-The old KEM school is also situated in this campus.
+TB hospital, 100 bedded cancer hospital,600 bedded Superspeciality hospital and 500 bedded MTH Women's hospital & School of Excellence for Eye.
+The old KEM school built in 1878 is on this campus & it is planned to convert into a medical museum.
 It also has a 100 bedded mental hospital associated with it which is located in Badganga, Indore.

-The total number of beds in the hospitals associated with MGM Medical College is about 2900.
+The total number of beds in the hospitals associated with MGM Medical College at present is about 3000.

+New M Y Hospital with 1700 beds has been sanctioned by Government of Madhya Pradesh in 2025 for 700 crores rupees to be built in the same campus near New OPD building complex within shortest time span and existing old MY Hospital built in 1955 with 1250 beds will continue to cater public & patients from Indore, Ujjain regions & neighbouring states.